ryoppippi/talks/2024-11-23/slides.md

 # Debug

-- Debugging is possible with Neovim
+- Debugging is possible with [Neovim]{.view-transition-extensions-neovim}
 - DAP

 <div